ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1895-12-13-edward-hannah-join-church.md

 ---
 citation: "13 Dec 1895.
-Digitally photographed entry in **Congregational Church 1868-1933 Minutes of Meetings and Membership**, used with permission from Caroline Valley Community Church"
+Digitally photographed entry in **Congregational Church 1868-1933 Minutes of Meetings and Membership**, used with permission from Caroline Valley Community Church."
 notes: >-

     - The date is obviously a later mis-transcription of George Wolcott's earlier entry, where the 6 could easily be mistaken for a 5.